mrsarm/pose/README.md

 127.0.0.1   sales-service postgres redis nginx ...
 ```

-This is useful when trying to access to services ran with Docker Compose (or not) and
+This is useful when trying to access to services ran with Docker Compose, and
-then you need to access them from the browser, from an app outside Docker...
+then you need to access them from the browser, or from an app outside Docker.

 ## Install